Francis Arinze: Episcopal anniversaries

-Cardinal
+Cardinalate

 Pope John Paul II named Arinze Cardinal-Deacon of San Giovanni della Pigna in a consistory held on 25 May 1985.
 He received his cardinal's hat in Rome on 25 May 1985, while Stephen Ezeanya succeeded him as the Archbishop of Onitsha.
 After ten years he exercised his option to be raised to the rank of cardinal-priest, which Pope John Paul approved on 29 January 1996.
 Two days after he became a cardinal, Arinze was appointed president of the Secretariat for Non-Christians, which was renamed the Pontifical Council for Interreligious Dialogue in 1988.

 He served in various related capacities including as the president of the Special Assembly for Africa of the Synod of Bishops.
 He also received honours in this capacity: On 24 October 1999 he received a gold medallion from the International Council of Christians and Jews for his outstanding achievements in inter-faith relations.
 He traveled extensively and became a popular speaker in the United States.

 Arinze was a member of the Committee of the Great Jubilee in 2000.
 In that capacity, he worked closely with individual bishops and priests throughout the world in preparation for the rare celebration.
 On 1 October 2002, Pope John Paul II named him prefect of the Congregation for Divine Worship and the Discipline of the Sacraments.

-When Pope John Paul II died on 2 April 2005, all major Vatican officials – including Arinze – automatically lost their positions.
-He was considered papabile, that is, a candidate for election to the papacy, at the papal conclave that followed, in which he was a cardinal elector.
-He returned to his post as prefect of the Congregation for Divine Worship when confirmed by Pope Benedict XVI on 21 April 2005, and on 25 April Benedict XVI named him Cardinal Bishop of Velletri-Segni, a post Benedict himself had held until his election as Pope.

-On 9 December 2008, Benedict accepted Arinze's retirement as prefect of the Congregation of Divine Worship.